febos/SQUARNA/benchmarks/README.md

 RfamPDB - benchmarks on the RfamPDB dataset (134 families)

+RNAStralignExt - benchmarks on the RNAStralignExt dataset (11 families)

 S01 - benchmarks on the S01 dataset (24 sequences) using sequence+shape input

 S01Ali - benchmarks on the S01 dataset using alignment+shape input.
 Reference sequence gap columns are preserved.